dadi/cdn/docs/deliveryRecipes.md

 A Recipe is a predefined set of configuration options that are made avialble via a shortened URL, which hides the configuration options.

-Recipes are defined in JSON files held in the `/workspace/recepes` folder.
+Recipes are defined in JSON files held in the `/workspace/recipes` folder.

-### Example recepe
+### Example recipe

 	{
 		"recipe": "example-recipe-name",